To fill out the team sign-up form, please go HERE.

 One on One – You go off 2x during the weekend with someone of the same sex from your table.
 You pick them.
 Make sure everyone from your table has someone.
 Girl leaders may need to take 2.

 Saturday Night – We will have Eucharistic Adoration, praise and worship, and a chance to get prayed over.
 Team are asked not to go up to get prayed over.
 This is for the candidates.
 If you really need prayers, please ask another team leader to pray with you – outside of the prayer group.

 Team Chapel – a classroom you are assigned to go to for different times during the weekend.

 Poster Sharing – Your team will prepare a funny skit to perform in a contest against the other groups.
 It has to include the theme and all of your table group members.
-You will get a poster to create props and may use stuff from your table.

 Strength Bombardment – On Sunday you will go with your team and sit in a circle in your chapel.
 One candidate sits in the center and everyone takes a turn to compliment them.
 The candidate can only say “Thank you.”
 Team can go, too, if time allows.

 Group Swap – Everyone will move to a new table and answer a random, fun question about themselves.
 This is to give the kids a chance to meet others outside of their table group.

 Clink – We will do this a little differently than you may have before.
 Everyone will make a very large circle, facing out.
 We will read a statement and if you relate to that you will put a colored stone on a small plate in front of you.
 This will be done to change the mood over from silly at dinner to more serious as the night goes on.
 We will then have them all put into a large glass container.
 That will then later be put at the foot of the cross.

 Burdens – The kids will be given a piece of paper on Saturday night to write some of their burdens down that has been weighing on them.
 They will then stick them on the thorns of a crown at the foot of the cross.

 What is the deal with the table colors?